-Jesus preformed thirty six miracles during His ministry which are recoded in the New Testament.
+Jesus performed thirty-six miracles during His ministry which are recorded in the New Testament.
 Internal healings produced external evidence which left on lookers convinced a miracle had taken place.
 Miracle after miracle happened blind eyes were opened, deaf ears unstopped, and the lame made to walk, just as Delia Knox did.

 In Mark 1 when the unclean spirit leaves a man at Capernaum, the crowd was amazed as the man shook with convulsions as the shrieking spirit came out of him.
 That certainly must have been external evidence of an internal miracle.
 How the crowd expressed their excitement isn't detailed.
 The Bible simply tells us they were amazed.

 In Luke 4 when Simon Peter's mother in law was healed she immediately arose and prepared a meal for Jesus.
 In Matthew 1 a leper was healed immediately.
 In Luke 5 a paralyzed man, brought to Jesus on a mat is healed, gets up, picks up his mat, and goes home praising God.
 In Mark 3 a man with a withered hand has it restored and made whole by Jesus.